-Lead and copper are inorganic contaminants for which the Massachusetts Department of Environmental Protection (MassDEP) requires special testing.
+Lead and copper are inorganic contaminants for which the MassDEP requires special testing.
 Unlike other contaminants, the source of copper and lead in drinking water are, in most cases, is attributed to the copper piping and lead solder jointed plumbing within in your home.
+After several years of sampling twice a year due to an update in sampling locations, in 2020, MassDEP re-valuated our sampling program for lead and cooper sampling and compliant results and modified the testing back to once every three years.